MiScholarship Program

 Firstly, review the MiScholarship categories outlined above.
 Think about your own personal circumstances and what you have been able to achieve in your current placement.

 We suggest connecting with your Field Officer first to discuss.
 They will be able to assist you with your application if required.
-Take on board any feedback they may have with your written application before submitting.
+Take on board any feedback they may have on your written application before submitting.

 When you're ready, download and complete the application form available on this page for your chosen category.
 You need to answer a few questions about your Australian Apprenticeship journey and training highlights.